petezh/Disclosure/Article.md

 The data I used were limited in several respects:

-1. Tabroom data from several significant tournaments weren't available, especially for older tournaments.
+1. Tabroom data was often unavailable for older tournaments.
 It seems that larger tournaments were the earliest to adopt Tabroom, which may skew the results.
-2. The tournaments examined were LD bid tournaments, which probably isn't representative of PF.
+2. I only examined LD bid tournaments, which probably isn't representative of PF.
 It certainly would help if someone could collect Tabroom IDs for PF tournaments.
-3. Entries were lost in the matching process.
-If Tabroom said "Harvard-Westlake" and the wiki said "Harvard Westlake" (without the dash), then the entry and debater wouldn't be connected.
+3. Some entries were lost in the matching process.
+If Tabroom said "Harvard-Westlake" and the wiki said "Harvard Westlake" (without the dash), then the entry and debater wouldn't be connected, which could lead to systematic errors.
 A softer comparison (that tolerates errors) might do better.

 Some cool follow-ups questions that this dataset could help answer include: